elisabethirgens/booster2024-git-workshop/adventures/bughunt-with-bisect.md

 ---
-title: bisect bughunt
+title: Bughunt with bisect 🐛
 tags: adventure
 ---

-# Use bisect to find bugs 🐛
+# Bughunt with bisect 🐛

 > Use binary search to find the commit that introduced a bug